m-ke/3dio-website/src/docs/api/1/lightmap-baking.md

 | `options.lightMapCount`  | Number | No | optiomal count calculated | How many light maps should be baked. |
 | `options.samples`  | Number | No | 1000 | How many raytracing samples are used. |

-Sun Direction
-- (WIP)
+**Sun Direction**
+[coming soon] Determine the position of the sun.

-Light Map Count
+**Light Map Count**
-- performance

-Samples
-- less samples, faster bake
-- more samples, better lightmaps
+The map count influences the overall resolution for the light simulation.
+We advise you to use an optimal count depending on the level of detail and size of your model.
+If not provided, the server will calculate an optimum count for your scene.
+If your light map count is to low, your baked light might look a bit noisy.
+If too high, the performance of your scene might be affected.

+**Samples**
+With samples you can specify how many [raytracing rays](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) will be used by the render engine to do the simulation.
+With less samples your result will be available faster, but your light map image could be a bit noisy.
+The recommended range of samples for a good result is between 800-1200, if you have a lot of additional light sources, increase the value to 1500.

 ### Example

 The following snippet sends a bake API request with storageID from a scene.
-The resulting storageId url of the transformed model gets logged upon task completion:
+The resulting url of the transformed model gets logged upon task completion:

 ```javascript
   var storageId = '535e624259ee6b0200000484/bake/2017-10-20_15-22-15_lKCBcz/lighting.gz.data3d.buffer'